MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample5.md

 ![Data Objects Contours Example 5](/images/tutorials/dataobjects/contours/DO5_02.png "Data Objects Contours Example 5")

 ### Ghosting
-Now, we like to make CSOs of previous and subsequent slices visible (Ghosting).
+Now, we like to make CSOs of previous and subsequent slices visible (ghosting).
 In order to do that, open the panel of `SoCSOVisualizationSettings` and open the tab *Misc*.
 Increase the parameter `Ghosting depth in voxel`, which shows you the number of slices above and below the current slice in